Last Updated on

 Although there may not be a guaranteed method to keep your child away from tantrums, they can be reduced by encouraging positive behaviour.
 Here are a few tips:

-- Avoid situations that could trigger tantrums.
-Provide your child with games and toys suitable for his age.
+- Avoid situations that could trigger tantrums: Provide your child with games and toys suitable for his age.
 Complicated games could lead to tantrums.
-Stay away from shops that are packed with temptations like eatables or toys.
+Stay away from shops that are packed with temptations like edible items or toys.
 Choose quick service restaurants if your child is prone to act up while waiting for food.

-- Set a comfortable routine: A daily routine for your child that include bedtime and snack-times, so your child knows what to expect.
-Toddler tantrums 3-year-old kids can throw are capable of throwing your routine out of gear.
-Establish a routine and follow them consistently.
+- Set a comfortable routine: Set a daily routine for your child that includes bedtime and snack-time, so your child knows what to expect.
+A 3-year-old child is capable of throwing your routine out of gear.
+Establish a routine and follow it consistently.

-- Allow the child to choose: By saying no to a majority of things, your child wants can frustrate your child further.
+- Allow the child to choose: By saying no to a majority of things, your child will get frustrated.
+And not giving in to your child’s demands and watching him cry can frustrate you.
+So instead of saying no or yes to everything, how about you teach your child about compromise.
 Give him a sense of empowerment by giving him choices.
 Frame your questions cleverly.
 “Do you want to wear the yellow sandals or the blue ones?” or “Would you like to play out in the park or ride the bicycle?”
 When a child makes a choice he feels in control of the situation.

 - Praise good behaviour: When your child does a good thing or behaves well, it is time to praise him.
 Extra attention will enhance similar behaviour in the future.
 When your kid shares his toys or food with another child or carries out small tasks, tell them how proud you are of his behaviour and action.

-As a parent, you will eventually learn that at times all your preparation and precautions have come undone because your baby can showcase his tantrum without warning.
-The following methods of handling tantrums can work quite effective if used just as the tantrum is beginning:
+As a parent, you will eventually learn that at times all your preparation and precautions will come undone because your baby can throw tantrums without warning.
+The following methods of handling tantrums can work well if used just as the tantrum is beginning:

-- Hide for a moment: Every toddler loves it when the parent hides momentarily and reappears quickly.
-Don’t go too far and always remain within eyesight of your kid.
-This will surprise the child and is guaranteed to elicit a giggle or laugh from him.
-The tantrum is forgotten, and you can take charge of the situation again.
+- Play peek-a-boo with your child: Children love peek-a-boo, so play this game with your child.
+Don’t go too far and always remain within the eyesight of your kid.
+This will surprise the child and is guaranteed to get a giggle or laugh from him.
+Your child will forget the tantrum, and you can take charge of the situation again.

-- Play a game: A child’s tantrums are mostly the result of the need for attention or plain frustration.
-By playing a game with her, you are providing attention which can prove to be a distraction.
+- Play a game your child loves: A child’s tantrums are mostly the result of the need for attention or plain frustration.
+By playing a game with your child, you will provide him the attention he needs, which can prove to be a distraction.
 This is a proven technique that works more than often, irrespective of where you are, at home or outdoors.

-- Hold the child: A full-blown tantrum or screaming fit can be controlled by picking up the child in your arms and holding it close to you.
-No amount of silliness will help since he may not see or hear you.
-Touch has great powers so make full use to calm your child too who is scared though angry.
+- Take your child in your arms: A full-blown tantrum or screaming fit can be controlled by picking up the child in your arms.
+Your child will feel comfortable in your arms.
+You can talk to him and reassure him that he is safe with you.
 It will help melt away any pent-up frustration and soothe his temper within no time.

 - Be consistent: You will need to remain calm and stand your ground.
 Repeat the same words and bore him with the monotony till he tires out.
 Your eyes and face should carry a neutral expression, and your voice should be firm.
 Once he understands that you won’t budge, the tantrum will lose steam within no time.

-- Ignore: Children are fully aware of the fact that if they keep up with the drama, they will get the necessary attention.
+- Try to ignore it: Children are fully aware of the fact that if they keep up with the drama, they will get the necessary attention.
 Check if the child isn’t overly stressed and isn’t likely to harm himself.
 Give him the cold shoulder and carry on with your work.
 Pay no attention to any of his antics till he realizes that this isn’t going anywhere.

-- Speak softly: If your toddler is screaming loudly, do not try to out-shout him, Instead, draw his attention and speak in a low and calm voice till he wonders why you are speaking Try to divert his attention and speak softly till he calms down.
+- Speak softly: If your toddler is screaming loudly, do not try to out-shout him, Instead, draw his attention and speak in a low and calm voice.
+Try to divert his attention and speak softly till he calms down.

 - Allow the banned: Kids love everything that belongs to adults and often try to reach them.
 During a tantrum, select an item of special interest to your children like wallets or car keys.
-You will have to make sure he doesn’t have the opportunity to through it out of the window or down the drain.
-Your grouchy child will focus on this normally forbidden object and forget about the tantrum.
+You will have to make sure he doesn’t have the opportunity to through it out of the window, or put it in his mouth or hurt himself.
+Your child will focus on this normally forbidden object and forget about the tantrum.

 - Don’t lose your cool: Your child will shout and escalate the tantrum to a higher level if you try to shout louder than him.
 If you lose your cool, you will lose the opportunity to show him the right way.
 Stay with him, and he will appreciate the fact that you are with him.